sevagh/freemusicdemixer.com/docs/_posts/2024-02-17-Pro-site-launch.md

 ## Our PRO models

-As part of the new pro release, we are launching with 3 models:
+As part of the new pro release, we are launching with 4 models:
-* Karaoke/vocal-only: we apply the Demucs fine-tuned vocal model with test-time inverted waveform augmentation for an exclusive improved vocal separation at **2x inference cost** (the AI is run twice on the input song) for **maximum vocal quality**, <span class="blog-highlight">beating Demucs v4 fine-tuned vocals</span>
+* Karaoke/vocal-only: we apply a custom Demucs fine-tuned vocal model with test-time inverted waveform augmentation for an exclusive improved vocal separation at **2x inference cost** (the AI is run twice on the input song) for **maximum vocal quality**, <span class="blog-highlight">beating Demucs v4 fine-tuned vocals</span>
+* Pro fine-tuned model: this is the original Demucs v4 Fine-tuned model, which has a **4x inference cost** and has particularly good drum, bass, and melody performance
-* Pro custom model: we start with the Karaoke model, and then follow up with running Demucs 4-source and 6-source twice each on the instrumental output; the end result is **6x inference cost** for a well-rounded model that blends our best vocal performance with improved drums, bass, guitar, and a variety of stems
+* Pro custom model: we start with the Karaoke model, and then follow up with running Demucs 4-source and 6-source twice each on the instrumental output; the end result is **6x inference cost** for a well-rounded model that outputs the <span class="blog-highlight">the most stems, including improved vocals, drums, bass, guitar, piano, melody, and other</span>
-* Pro fine-tuned model: finally, this is faithful to the original Demucs v4 Fine-tuned model, which has a **4x inference cost** and has <span class="blog-highlight">dramatically better drum and bass performance</span>
+* Pro deluxe model: this combines the best of our Karaoke model and test-time inverted waveform augmentation at **8x inference cost** for <span class="blog-highlight">world-beating drums and bass separation</span>

+## 🔥🔥 World-class drums and bass stems??

+I really believe it.
+I have added [audio clips](https://pro.freemusicdemixer.com/#demo-clips) to demo the Pro Deluxe model, and I'm confident that drum and bass stems extracted by my Pro Deluxe model are world-class.
+Try it for yourself!
+The results are astonishing.

 ## Stay up to date!